MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/source.md

 ### export

-The **export** sub-command exports the specific details for a source to a JSON file.
+The **export** sub-command exports the specific details for a source to JSON output.

 For example: